razshare/frizzante-docs/src/content/docs/guides/api.md

 title: Api
 ---

-Apis are defined onto the server as request handlers using `.OnRequest()`.
+Apis are defined onto the server as request handlers using `server.OnRequest()`.

 ```go
 //lib/api